 From Alfredo Di Stefano to Diego Maradona and Lionel Messi, the roots of their success can be traced back to a sports-mad Scotsman dubbed, the ‘Father of Argentinian Football’.

-It was Glasgow born, Alexander Watson Hutton, who introduced the first leather footballs to Argentina and in 1893 founded, the ‘Argentinian Football Association’.
+His name was Glasgow born Alexander Watson Hutton, a Scottish professor who introduced the first leather footballs to Argentina and in 1893 founded, the ‘Argentinian Football Association’.
 He is also the founder of Alumni Athletic Club, winner of ten Championships and several National and International honours, before disbanding in 1912.

 By the time he died in March 1936, aged 82, he would be regarded as the ‘Father of Argentinian Football’.

 Born in Gorbals, Glasgow in 1853, Alexander Watson Hutton lived with relatives in the area, after being orphaned at an early age.
 He went on to graduate from Edinburgh University, gaining a 2nd class MA in Philosophy, after funding his education himself through teaching.

 A deeply religious man, Watson Hutton is said to have “preached the greatness of sport and the joy of football”.